The New Mexico Business Taxes Your LLC Will Pay

 How Your New Mexico LLC Will Be Taxed

 The profits of a New Mexico LLC are not taxed at the business level like those of C Corporations.
-Instead, taxes for a LLC work as follows:
+Instead, taxes for a New Mexico LLC work as follows:

-- New Mexico LLC owners pay SC state tax on any profits, less state allowances or deductions.
+New Mexico LLC owners pay KS state tax on any profits, less state allowances or deductions

-- Some LLCs pay New Mexico sales tax on products.
+Some NM LLCs pay New Mexico sales tax on products

 New Mexico State Tax on Your LLC Earnings

 As a New Mexico business owner, you will need to pay state tax on any money you pay to yourself.
 These earnings flow through to your personal tax return, which is where you will pay income tax.
 You will be taxed at the standard rates for New Mexico state taxes, and you will also get to apply regular allowances and deductions.

 Any salaried employees will also need to pay personal state taxes.

 The New Mexico state tax rate varies between 1.7 percent to 4.9 percent, depending on income.

 If you sell physical products or certain types of services, you may need to collect sales tax (also known as sales and use tax) and then pay it to the SC Department of Revenue.
 New Mexico sales tax is collected at the point of purchase.
 Sales tax rates do vary depending on the region, county or city where you are located.